On the Dynamics of Invariant Graphs for Dissipative Twist Maps: Introduction

 \begin{itemize} \item \textbf{Question 1:} {\it If the perturbation is required to be $C^r$-small, how general can the dynamics on the persisted invariant graph be?
 In particular, can the rotation number be arbitrary?} \end{itemize}

 In the conservative case, the answer is negative---for instance, under $C^3$-small perturbations, only invariant graphs with constant-type rotation numbers persist generally.
 This question serves as a key motivation for our investigation.
-We will demonstrate (see Theorem \ref{M1} below) that the answer is positive in the dissipative setting.
+We will demonstrate (see Theorem \ref{M1} below) that the answer is positive in the dissipative setting if we consider the family of $\{F^{\phi}_{(\al_1,\al_2)}\}_{(\al_1,\al_2)\in\R^2}$ with two parameters.